coot/purescript-react-spaces/README.md

 # Conditional rendering using `with`

-Another common patter is to conditionally include part of a ui.
+Another common pattern is to conditionally include part of a ui.
 You can use `when` for that:
 ```
   renderIn React.DOM.div' $ do
     h1 $ title "Hello"